kevchu3/openshift4-upi-homelab/README.md

 Refer to this documentation for [post installation procedures (day 2)].

-## [Restricted Network] - Update Cluster with Mirror Repository
+## **[Restricted Network]** - Update Minor Version in Cluster with Mirror Repository

-Refer to this documentation for [updating a cluster in a restricted network].
+Refer to this documentation for [updating the minor version in a cluster in a restricted network].

 ## License
 GPLv3